Showing posts with label Kdrama. Show all posts

 Whenever I get the feeling of watching something again, there's always a tinge of uncertainty that comes along the same moment.
 Like last month, I felt like I had been a bum for wandering up aimlessly on Netflix for almost some time.
 I was literally doing nothing but scrolling here and there on the platform and always ended up lost in the long run of searching.
 I was not exactly planning to consume another Korean drama series since I already did it with One Spring Night which I never intended but just so happened that it was followed not long after then by Once in a Summer.
 I actually considered the thought of exploring some other Asian films especially a Taiwanese film, however, I could not find any among the bunch that could match my mood well at that time of drought.

 Basically, I was like on a trial-and-error phase for days.
 This could also mean that for days I was sleeping my worries away for hardly settling on something to watch.
 I was not sure if I was just extra picky at that time and was delusional for expecting that the film I wanted to watch will unfold a spectacular scene the very moment it starts.
 Thus, I decided to just maybe stretch my patience out and give the film that I would watch more time to roll by without the constant pauses of hesitation.
+After scrolling with the hopes of stumbling upon something, I came across this Korean period drama which I had seen already before but had never actually been interested to see.
+However, at that time, I clicked it without much conscious thought.
+The preview automatically played but I decided to further watch some of its clips on YouTube just to know something a little more of this drama.
+So, after some little exposure from it, I finally decided to watch The Hymn of Death

 The moment the series started, there's no really such an exaggerated feeling of discovery, but just a slight nod of acknowledgement.
 As of writing, I could still recall flashes of image on its pilot episode.
 Within few seconds already rolling by, I could say I was open still on the possibility that I might back out if ever it will not stir even a slightest interest in me.
 And surprisingly enough, it actually did.

 The film has a bleak image.
 It opened in a moving ship swaying across the calmness of the ocean.
 There was a patrol guard on duty, checking each pole of the vessel through the reach of his flashlight.
 On the top of that scene, the opening credits vaguely flashing by whenever the camera passed by a wall while still following the guard who was then being pulled by the distinct humming lullabies from a phonograph.
 I should not forget to note how I initially hooked by the camera movement specially when it zoomed out from the back of the patrol guard.
 From that scene, I was slowly and already getting the groove of the drama just like how the ship was sailing stilly in the course of night without probably anticipating what would unfold thereafter.
+The patrol guard stopped by an open room.
+The vinyl playing was the only thing there with life, the rest seemed undisturbed.
+After turning to another direction, the guard spotted a note beside the suitcase.

 There, I already felt a heightened sense of foreboding.
 The note was not a plain apology but a foreshadowing of what has already happened by the time it dawned on him what was the note telling him.
 With enlarged eyes, he stormed out the room and went straight to that part of ship wherein he was stopped by the still-like image of two pairs of shoes both aligned to the direction of the comely ocean.